DYSFUNCTIONAL QUESTIONS IN MEETINGS: BEHAVIOURS ASSOCIATED

 04: “How can we improve?”

 The problem with this vague question is they invite vague answers.
-You prompt the person to offer broad suppositions and knee-jerk assumptions, instead of exact details and practical examples.
+We prompt the person to offer broad suppositions and knee-jerk assumptions, instead of exact details and practical examples.
 Ask an employee “How can we improve?” and they think, “Hmm, from a business development perspective?
 Marketing perspective?
 Leadership perspective?
 Where to even begin?”

 Content Curated By: Dr Shoury Kuttappa